d-kulikov/preprocessing/README.md

 (normal-like) distributions but modified for skewed (non-negative) distributions where outliers are only one-sided.
 Works also for very dense distributions (with high predominance of some one or several values).

+## levels
+A function for transforming categorical variables (especially helpful for those with a huge number of levels, e.g. car model, city, zip ) into numeric ones.
+Each level of the variable will correspond to a certain continuous value based on the distribution of the target variable within this level.
+It works for both regression and binary classification problems.

 ## binaries
 A function that restores integer dummy values of binary variables after scaling (e.g., after applying sklearn's StandardScaler).
 Otherwise, if they are very impalanced, they may have extremely high values (this is not desired for optimization algorithms).